Core Authentication

 - Implement rate limiting for passwordless email requests

-- Show clear instructions after the link is sent
+- Show clear instructions after the code is sent

-- Provide a way to request a new link if needed
+- Provide a way to request a new code if needed

 - Consider adding a backup login method